Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Model and theory

 To determine the renormalized charge, we follow the approach by Alexander {\em et al.} \cite{alexander-1984} and numerically solve the non-linear Poisson–Boltzmann (PB) equation (\ref{eq:Non-linear_Poisson-Boltzmann}) under appropriate boundary conditions.
 Since the PB equation is a second-order differential equation, two boundary conditions are required to obtain a unique solution.
 The first boundary condition,

-ensures total charge neutrality within the spherical cell. \cite{griffiths-2017} The second boundary condition is imposed at the colloidal surface and reflects the surface chemistry of the colloids.
+ensures total charge neutrality within the spherical cell.\cite{griffiths-2017} The second boundary condition is imposed at the colloidal surface and reflects the surface chemistry of the colloids.
 This condition can vary depending on whether the surface charge or surface potential is held fixed, or if charge regulation is taken into account.
-In this work, we focus on dissociation reactions of acidic groups, in line with the polystyrene sulfate colloids we use as a model system \cite{larsen-1996, larsen-1997}, leading to the boundary condition \cite{ninham-1971, biesheuvel-2004A}
+In this work, we focus on dissociation reactions of acidic groups, in line with the polystyrene sulfate colloids we use as a model system.\cite{larsen-1996, larsen-1997} {This dissociation equilibrium is described by

+where $\mathrm{A^-}$ represents a surface charge group on the colloid and $\mathrm{H^+}$ the released counterion.
+This reaction leads to a relation between surface charge and surface potential \cite{ninham-1971, biesheuvel-2004A}

-where $M$ is the number of surface groups, $Z$ is the bare surface charge and $pKa$ and $pH$ are the negative logarithmic acid dissociation constant and the negative logarithmic hydrogen ion concentration, respectively.
-The bare charge is related to the electric potential via Gauss' law \cite{griffiths-2017, smallenburg-2011}.
-For strongly acidic surface groups, the assumption of a constant charge is equally viable.
+where $M$ is the number of surface groups, $Z$ is the bare surface charge and $\mathrm{p}K_{a}$ and $\mathrm{pH} = -\text{log}([\text{H}^+])$ are the negative logarithmic acid dissociation constant and the negative logarithmic hydrogen ion concentration, respectively.} {The derivation of this relation, presented in Appendix A, follows directly from the chemical equilibrium conditions at the colloid surface.} The bare charge is related to the electric potential via Gauss' law,\cite{griffiths-2017, smallenburg-2011} { forming the second boundary condition to the non-linear PB equation.} For strongly acidic surface groups, the assumption of a constant charge is equally viable. { Moreover, ion-exchange resins are used to replace stray ions with a dominant species.
+Thus, for all intents and purposes, the counterion concentration can be taken to be equal to $[\text{H}^+]$.}